phoopee3/valueByPath/README.md

 I needed to be able to dynamically get the value of a json object.

-Like if I had a json object of:
+If I had a json object of:

 ```json
 {